Feature Photo: A.J. Puk, LHP, Athletics

 Acquired: 1st Rd. (#42, CBA), 2015 MLB First-Year Player Draft (CLE)

-Why He’s Here: Young, projectable 6’5” righty led league in ERA (0.55) with 10.0 K/9, earned bump to Class A Lake County midseason.
+Why He’s Here: Young, projectable 6’5” righty led league in ERA (0.55) with 10.0 SO/9, earned bump to Class A Lake County midseason.
 Fastball sat 88-to-91 mph (T92); flashes advanced feel for curveball; changeup has some fade, but lacks ideal velo separation presently.
 Long levers add some deception.
 Repeats delivery well for size.
 Exciting arm with upside and inherent risk.

 Acquired: Signed as IFA 2014 (NYM)

-Why He’s Here: Dominican righty posted 2.01 ERA, 9.3 K/9, in first full season in a rotation.
+Why He’s Here: Dominican righty posted 2.01 ERA, 9.3 SO/9, in first full season in a rotation.
 Sits 88-to-92 mph with arm-side life on fringy fastball; changeup flashes above-average, splitter-like drop; varies break on average low-80s curveball.
 More control than command profile, but has the stuff to miss bats.

 Acquired: 34th Rd., 2015 MLB First-Year Player Draft (WSH)

-Why He’s Here: Mustered 1.88 ERA, 10.0 K/9 and .188 BAA in nine starts.
+Why He’s Here: Mustered 1.88 ERA, 10.0 SO/9 and .188 BAA in nine starts.
 Showed below-average 86-to-89 mph fastball with average sink in the NYPL ASG; 73-to-76 mph curveball is out pitch with 1-to-7 shape and flashes of above-average depth; 80-to-83 mph changeup is raw, with fringe-average fade.
 Tall, strong build with some room to add muscle for added velo.

 Acquired: 24th Rd., 2016 MLB First-Year Player Draft (TAM)